Cross Cultural Workers in Maternity and Child & Family Health Services

 The Cross Cultural Workers:

-- Collaborate with local communities and community-based services
+Collaborate with local communities and community-based services.

-Interpreters will be arranged as required.
+Interpreters can be arranged as required.

 Contact: